mfbz/rift-js/docs/specs.md

 ## How It Works

 1. A developer hosts a UI widget at a public HTTPS URL.
-2. The developer shares a `rift://` link (like in a tweet or on their site or in any webpage).
+2. The developer shares a `rift://` URI (like in a tweet or on their site or in any webpage).
-3. When a user with **Harpoon Wallet** visits a page containing that link:
+3. When a user with **Harpoon Wallet** visits a page containing that URI:
-   - Harpoon detects it
+   - Harpoon detects it (in links or plain text)
    - Prompts the user
    - Injects a **sandboxed iframe** pointing to that URL
 4. The iframe uses `rift-js` to automatically connect with the wallet
 5. It can then:
-   - Retrieve the user’s address
+   - Retrieve the user's address
    - Submit transactions
    - Display status updates, balances, etc.

 ## Rift URI Format

-Rift links follow the `rift://` URI scheme:
+Rift URIs follow the `rift://` scheme:

 ```
 rift://[host]/[path][?query]